 In the stately premises of the Dutch Humanist League, which was one of the platform’s members, the PPCR often talked about SyRI, a system that aroused everyone’s anger.
 The idea for SyRI came from the minister of social affairs, Lodewijk Asscher, who, ironically, used to be a leading privacy researcher.
 The idea was to combine all sorts of Dutch data sources – from municipalities, the employee insurance agency, the social insurance bank, and the tax and customs administration – to detect social welfare fraud.

 When it came time to voting on the system, the Dutch parliament building was nearly empty.
-Despite critical advice from both and the Dutch data protection authority, the proposal was passed.
+Despite critical advice from both the council of state and the Dutch data protection authority, the proposal was passed.
 An unbelievable result in the eyes of the PPCR.
 In their opinion, SyRI was a multi-headed privacy monster that could potentially affect everyone.

 Their first objection: it’s almost impossible to think of any personal data that can’t be used – from information about your taxes to your work to your housing.
 And the government deliberately keeps secret how this data is linked together, justifying this by saying citizens could try to manipulate the system.